 Monet is considered the founder of French impressionism painting and was also the most consistent and prolific painter in the impressionist movement.
 He believed in the philosophy of expressing one’s perceptions before nature, mainly as applied to en Plein Air landscape painting and the painting of changing light.

-When Monet visited the Lourve in Paris, he noticed that many other painters were sitting before the master’s paintings and trying to copy the images precisely.
+When Monet visited the Louvre in Paris, he noticed many other painters sitting before the master’s paintings and trying to copy the images precisely.
 Instead of replicating those paintings, Monet sat by the window and painted what he saw outside.

 He was in Paris for several years, and that is where he saw and met other painters and became friends with fellow impressionists; one of those friends was Edouard Manet.

-In 1890, Monet decided to take refuge in England during the Franco-Prussian war.
-While he was there, he took the opportunity to study the works of John Constable and Joseph Mallord William Turner.
-Both of their landscape artists inspired Monets to study color and how they painted nature.
+In 1890, Monet decided to take refuge in England during the Franco-Prussian War.
+While there, he studied the works of John Constable and Joseph Mallord William Turner.
+Both of their landscape artists inspired Monets to explore color and how they painted nature.

 After the difficult months following the death of his beloved Camille, Monet was grief-stricken.
-But he also resolved that he would continue painting, and he continued to paint some of the best paintings of the 19th century.
+But he also resolved that he would continue painting and continued to paint some of the best paintings of the 19th century.

-Later in 1892, Claude Monet would remarry to Alice Hoschede, whom he had known for a long time; Alice helped him raise his two sons along with her other children.
+Later, in 1892, Claude Monet remarried Alice Hoschede, whom he had known for a long time; Alice helped him raise his two sons and her other children.

 Giverny and Monet’s Art Work